worblehat/WorbleRay/NOTES.md

 # Implemented Features

-* orthographic camera
+* orthographic and perspective camera
-* sphere intersection
+* rendering of spheres
-* lambert material
+* diffuse material

 # To Do

 ## Featues

-* perspective camera
 * Phong-material
 * plane-intersection
 * progressive raytracing for early feedback